xz-stjude/MitoEdit/README.md

 |Mok2020_G1397|	33|	G|	A|	14bp|	ACTG{G}[G]AGAACTCT|	Position 6 from the 5' end	|1|	[32]	|FALSE|	TRUE|
 |Mok2020_G1397|	33|	G|	A|	14bp|	TACTG{G}[G]AGAACTC|	Position 7 from the 5' end	|1|	[32]	|TRUE	|TRUE	|T TACCCCCCACTATTAACC	|TCTGTGCTAGTAACC A	|T ACCCCCCACTATTAACC	|TCTGTGCTAGTAACC A|

+**Note:**
-**Note:** When a matching flanking TALE sequence is found, the sequence is appended to columns `LeftTALE` and `RightTALE`, respectively.
+- When a matching flanking TALE sequence is found, the sequence is appended to columns `LeftTALE` and `RightTALE`, respectively.
 Since you have uploaded an input file, impact of the bystander edits is not provided.

 ## Notes

 - **Input File Formatting**: Ensure that your input file is correctly formatted, with the reference base matching the base at the specified position in the input file.

+- **Minimum Upload Sequence Length**: Ensure that the input file contains at least 35 adjacent bases covering the target base on both sides for accurate processing.

 - **Output File Name Conflicts**: Before running the tool, ensure there are no existing output files with the same name to prevent overwriting.

 - **Logging:** The tool logs its progress and any issues encountered during execution in `logging_main.log.`